Elias-Traunbauer/SEUtils/README.md

 ## Installation

-* Clone this repo to your Computer.
+* Clone this repository onto your computer.
-* In your Ingame Scripts project, you need to add the cloned project to your solution.
+* In your Ingame Script project, you need to add the cloned project to your solution.
 (Add existing project)
 * Add a reference to the cloned project (Add reference/Shared Projects)

 ## Usage